JEANNIE ICHIMURA - CLAY WRANGLER

-I examine notions about the formation of the female self.
-How much of a woman’s identity is self-constructed and how much is socially created?
-With a focus on empathy as a means of communication, I make objects that investigate female relationships, motherhood, sexuality, and aging.
+I examine notions about identity as we age.
+How much of a person’s identity is self-constructed and how much is socially created?
+With a focus on empathy as a means of communication, I make objects that investigate human relationships, parenthood, sexuality, and aging.

 While clay is my predominant medium, I often use fabric soaked in porcelain slip, fusing glass, and found objects to complete my work.
-I consider how the American female identity is transformed as we grow and change, and my work is based on a blend of my observations and personal experiences.
-It’s about the “process of becoming”.
+I consider how we transform as we grow and change, and my work is based on a blend of my observations and personal experiences.

 Where I Teach: